watson-developer-cloud/community/conversation/README.md

 ## IBM Cloud Functions integration
 {: #actions}

 You can import the **cloud-functions-echo.json** file to your Conversation instance as a new workspace.
-The workspace contains a dialog with nodes that call Cloud Functions actions.
+The workspace contains a dialog with a node that calls the Cloud Functions echo action.
+You can use the "Try it out" pane in the tooling to see how it works.
 See [Making programmatic calls from a dialog node](https://console.bluemix.net/docs/services/conversation/dialog-actions.html) for more information.